IHarmers/python101/lesson_8/unit_tests.md

 Python supports Unit Tests by default.
 Lets take a look at the following
 example: [counter.py](counter.py).
 Run the script to see the magic happen.

-At first you will have to import the `inittest` modules which contains the `TestCase` class and the `main` function we need to run our test cases.
+At first you will have to import the `unittest` modules which contains the `TestCase` class and the `main` function we need to run our test cases.
 The goal is to make tests for the counter class we have created.
 We define a new class called `TestCounter` and let it inherit the functionality of the `TestCase` class.